Mharbulous/Paginator/docs/paginator-folder-structure.md

 ├── paginator-testing-strategy.md
 └── tutorial.md

-Project Brief.md: Project brief document outlining the project's goals, scope, and requirements.
+`Project Brief.md`: Project brief document outlining the project's goals, scope, and requirements.

-prd.md: Product requirements document detailing the product's specifications.
+`prd.md`: Product requirements document detailing the product's specifications.

-epics/: Subdirectory containing all epic definition files.
+`epics/`: Subdirectory containing all epic definition files.

-stories/: Subdirectory containing user story definitions.
+`stories/`: Subdirectory containing user story definitions.

-tutorial.md: Tutorial documentation for using the paginator component.
+`tutorial.md`: Tutorial documentation for using the paginator component.

-5. src/ Directory Structure
+7. src/ Directory Structure
 The src/ directory is the heart of the project's functionality, containing the Paginator component and its usage examples.

 src/
-├── paginator/
+├── demo/
-│   ├── paginator.css
+│   ├── demo-script.js
-│   ├── paginator.js
+│   └── demonstration.html
+└── styles/
-│   ├── base.css
+    ├── base.css
-│   ├── console.css
+    ├── console.css
-│   ├── ink.css
+    ├── ink.css
+    ├── paginator.css
-│   ├── paper.css
+    ├── paper.css
-│   ├── print-only.css
+    ├── print-only.css
-│   ├── print.css
+    ├── print.css
-│   └── screen-only.css
+    └── screen-only.css
-└── demo/
-    ├── demonstration.html # The main demonstration and embedded documentation file └── page-size-control-panel.js     # JS for interactive elements in demonstration.html

-src/paginator/: Encapsulates the core Paginator component.

-paginator.css: The CSS file providing all necessary styles for the Paginator component to function and render correctly.

-paginator.js: The JavaScript file containing the core Paginator logic.

-src/demo/: Contains the interactive demonstration.html file, which serves as both a testbed and the primary developer documentation for using the Paginator.
+`src/demo/`: Contains the interactive demonstration files.

-demonstration.html: The HTML file that uses and explains the Paginator.
+`demonstration.html`: The HTML file that uses and explains the Paginator.

-page-size-control-panel.js: JavaScript for interactive elements in the demonstration file.
+`demo-script.js`: JavaScript for interactive elements in the demonstration file.

-6. Planned Future Structure
-The following components are planned for future development:

-src/
-└── poc-bc-form-22/
-    ├── bc-form-22.html    # The BC Form 22 PoC HTML file
-    ├── form-styles.css    # CSS for the PoC aesthetics/layout
+`src/styles/`: Contains CSS files for the Paginator component and general styling.
-    └── form-script.js     # JS for interactive elements within the PoC

-src/poc-bc-form-22/: Will contain the files for the BC Form 22 Proof-of-Concept.

-bc-form-22.html: The HTML structure for the PoC, utilizing the Paginator component.

-form-styles.css: For any specific styling required for the BC Form 22 representation.

-form-script.js: For any JavaScript needed to power the interactive elements within the PoC.
+`paginator.css`: The CSS file providing all necessary styles for the Paginator component to function and render correctly.

-7. Rationale for AI Agent Optimization
+8. Rationale for AI Agent Optimization
 This project structure is designed to be easily parsable and navigable by AI agents:

-Clear Separation of Concerns: Code (src), documentation (docs), and agent resources (bmad-agent) are in distinct top-level directories.
+Clear Separation of Concerns: Code (src), documentation (docs), and agent resources (modules/bmad-method/bmad-agent) are in distinct top-level directories or clearly defined subdirectories.

-Modularity: The core paginator component is isolated in its own subdirectory within src/.
+Modularity: The core paginator component's styles are isolated in its own subdirectory within src/.

 Descriptive Naming: Directory and file names clearly indicate their purpose.